gaetanDumora/fleetApp/README.md

 Start here if you want to understand what modules does.
 Hope you like Star Wars.

-Here

 ```sh
 $ npm test
 ```

 ## API

-I made the choice to use a web server witn endpoints, rather than cli interface.
+I made the choice to use a web server with endpoints, rather than cli interface.

 ### Create a fleet /fleet